 The general perception when it comes to the ease of use for Showit vs Squarespace is that Squarespace is simpler, slicker, and less overwhelming than Showit.

 However, both platforms are easy to use.
-To find either easier to navigate and get around mainly depends on what kind of software you had used or actively use.
+To find either easier to navigate and get around mainly depends on what kind of software you have used or actively use.
 For example, photographers will most definitely find that Showit is much easier for them to navigate.
 This is because of the fact the Showit app is designed around the Adobe Lightroom user interface.
 And, photographers usually use Lightroom daily.

 On the other hand, small businesses, bloggers, and service-based creatives who need a simple portfolio will most likely find Squarespace easier to get around.